-"There's my father," said she, "I know not why he dares not approach me."-"Ask him why?"
+30. "There's my father," said she; "I know not why he dares not approach me."-" Ask him why?"
 "He answers me that he desired to see me before his death, and that I did not come to receive his last farewell.
-He seems angry with me."-After this reproach he moves away; then appears before her a little girl she had had, and lost at the age of 18 months, whilst, out at nurse the child seemed to her bigger than when she parted with it, being then only siz days old "How does this child appear to wou?"
-90 Very wells only she has a somewhat suffering air i she is naked. has little wings, and a spink can noneher head.
-342 ..
-"What I naked, and a cap on dier head?" esti Need than just so that I see her ? a - "Ask her where she is?"
-"In heaven."-"Withwhom?"
-"Her grandmother," -"What does she do there?"
-"She plays with little girls whom she delights to teaze." - "She appears to you suffering, ask ther whether she suffers ?"
-15 She longs for me; but, that apart, suffers not; she says she, is very happy; she has often seen God and goes to. him."-" How does the Deity-appear to hen?"
-95 Like a man amidst a cloud of dazzling whiteness.
-She tells me that I shall live a long time yet in pain."-"Why is not your grandmother with this child, since she is under her care; you should see her at least?"
-"She tells me that at this moment she is praying to God for me; my little girl has blue eyes; I don't know what colour they were. - Here is a little boy whom I don't know, but he calls himself my nephew; he died when nine years old; of convolsions, brought on by fits of passion, which have not yet left him, although dead.
-He says that he has at times seen God; he entertains the hope of being with him by and bye, when he improves in disposition; he announces to Françoise that his mother is suffering from a disease in the ehest that will by and bye become a catarch.
-Françoise sees many persons: who claim relationship with her, although she does not know them; she does not even remember ever having seen them; she desires to see her daughter when awake, and points out the means of effecting this which succeeds perfectly well; she no longer recollects anything.
-This greatly astonishes her, and especially the cap which she sees when awake on her child's head,
+He seems angry with me." - After this reproach he moves away; then appears before her a little girl she had had, and lost at the age of eighteen months, while out at nurse; the child seemed to her bigger than when she parted with it, being then only six days old .-"How does this child appear to you?"
+"Very well; only she has a somewhat suffering air; she is naked, has little wings, and a pink cap on her head."-" What! naked, and a cap on her head?"
+"Yes, 'tis just so that I see her."-" Ask her where she is?"
+"In heaven."-" With whom?"
+"Her grandmother."-" What does she do there?"
+"She plays with little girls whom she delights to teaze."-" She appears to you suffering, ask her whether she suffers ?"
+"She longs for me; but, that apart, suffers not; she says she is very happy; she has often seen God, and goes to him."-" How does the Deity appear to her?"
+"Like a man amidst a cloud of dazzling whiteness.
+She tells me that I shall live a long time yet in pain."-" Why is not your grandmother with this child, since she is under her care; you should see her at least?"
+"She tells me that at this moment she is praying to God for me; my little girl has blue eyes; I don't know what color they were.
+Here is a little boy whom I don't know, but he calls himself my nephew; he died when nine years old, of convulsions, brought on by fits of passion, which have not yet left him, although dead.
+He says that he has at times seen God; he entertains the hope of being with him by-and-by, when he improves in disposition."
+He announces to Françoise that his mother is suffering from a disease in the chest that will byand-by become a catarrh.
+Françoise sees many persons who claim relationship with her, although she does not know them; she does not even remember ever having seen them; she desires to see her daughter when awake, and points out the means of effecting this, which succeeds perfectly well; she no longer recollects anything.
+This greatly astonishes her, and especially the cap which she sees when awake on her child's head.